HSE to control electronic database for people entering country

 “As passenger numbers are increasing significantly, the Border Management Unit (BMU) will need to focus exclusively on their core function of immigrating passengers and HSE will take this over.”

+The department also revealed that of the 52,753 passengers who flew into Dublin Airport between July 1 and July 13, only 3,532 were later called to verify the information they gave on arrival.

+And of those called, 1,698 - less than half - bothered to answer the phone.

-Passengers arriving into the State have been required by law since May 28 to fill in a Passenger Locator Form.
+The number of people called is massively down when compared to the number of calls made since May 28, from when passengers arriving into the State have been required by law to fill in a Passenger Locator Form.

-But the Department of Justice, which operates the Passenger Locator Form scheme, says around 50% of passengers who filled it out were not contactable.

-Up to June 28, more than 29,200 of the forms were filled out by passengers arriving at Dublin Airport, and 10,779 were filled out by those arriving via Dublin Port.
+Up to the end of June, some 31,375 forms had been filled out and more than 21,000 passengers were called.

 One of the reasons for this is people having entered the wrong phone number, despite the fact that anyone found to have wrongly filled out the form being liable to fines of up to €2,500.